|

 Borrowing and appropriation have long since had a presence within the creative process.
 However, the artists within this exhibition have deliberately made the act of theft a fundamental part of the process.
 The resulting work tests the boundaries of what is morally and ethically acceptable within society, and engages with the ways in which legal and cultural significance are attributed to property.

-Lifting was developed in collaboration with Patricia Hernandez.
+Lifting was commissioned by Peacock Visual Arts, and the concept was developed in collaboration with Patricia Hernandez.